The Main Financial Statements: A Comprehensive Overview

 Significance

-The balance sheet provides a clear picture of an organization’s financial stability, liquidity, and ability to meet its obligations, making it essential for assessing financial health.
+The balance sheet provides a clear picture of an organization’s financial stability, liquidity, and solvency.
+Investors analyze it to assess leverage, working capital efficiency, and the company’s ability to meet its obligations.
+A strong balance sheet reflects sound capital management and operational resilience.

 2. Income Statement